Challenge & Opportunity: 1952 and 2022

 The flow of history

-The name was officially changed in 1892 to honor Thomas Corwin Mendenhall, Superintendent of the U.S. Coast and Geodetic Survey, now part of the National Oceanic and Atmospheric Administration (NOAA).
+The geographic name was changed in 1892 to honor Thomas Corwin Mendenhall, Superintendent of the U.S. Coast and Geodetic Survey, now part of the National Oceanic and Atmospheric Administration (NOAA).
 Under Mendenhall’s administration the Survey completed work to finalize the international border of southeast Alaska and settle a boundary question the U.S. had inherited when it purchased Alaska from Russia in 1867.

 The geologic record shows that before 1750 the Mendenhall Glacier was advancing, but as the Little Ice Age came to a close, it then began slowly retreating.
 The ice and the lake, which formed in the early 1900s from meltwater, became part of the Tongass National Forest when President Theodore Roosevelt established it in 1907.
 They became a matter for the Department of the Interior following World War II, when the USFS Regional Forester established the Mendenhall Glacier Recreation Area (1947).